Knowledge base

 In case of a problem

-⚠️ All the services offered by Infomaniak are compatible with the corresponding standard protocols (notably IMAP/SMTP for email, WebDAV for sharing, S3/Swift for storage, etc.).
-Therefore, if you encounter a problem with a third-party software, contact its publisher directly or a Partner and consult the support policy as well as article 11.9 of the Infomaniak Terms and Conditions.
+⚠️ The various services offered by Infomaniak are all compatible with the corresponding standard protocols (including IMAP/SMTP for email, WebDAV for sharing, S3/Swift for storage, etc.).
+Therefore, if you encounter a problem with third-party software, contact its publisher or a Partner and consult the support policy as well as section 11.9 of the Infomaniak Terms of Service.

-There is no need to contact Infomaniak Support if your email address works well outside of the application.
+It is not necessary to contact Infomaniak Support if your email address works well outside of the application.
 The most common error involves using an incorrect password.
 The troubleshooting guides help you resolve any potential issues:

-- Learn about the solutions provided in this other guide regarding email in general.
+- Refer to the solutions provided in this other guide regarding email in general.

 - This other guide is more specifically about Outlook.

-… and if your Outlook no longer works since a change of mail password, refer to this other guide.
+… and if your Outlook no longer works since a change in your email password, refer to this other guide.

 Prerequisites

-- Create the address within my kSuite or on a Service Mail (Service Mail only, or existing within a kSuite).
+- Create the address within my kSuite or on a Mail Service (Mail Service only, or existing within a kSuite).

-- Test the email password (without confusing it with the one used to log in to the Infomaniak interface).
+- Test the email address password (do not confuse it with the one used to log in to the Infomaniak interface).

-- Check on the Service Mail that the automatic diagnosis is correct.
+- Check on the Mail Service that the automatic diagnostic is correct.

 Add the email address to the application

-To set up the email application:
+To configure the messaging application:

 - Open the application.